Litquake: Teenquake

 Teenquake partnerships with San Francisco Public Library, NaNoWriMo Young Writer’s Project, and Writopia Labs inspire young writers through public readings and open mics, literary crawls, and awards events.
 2018’s Teen Writing Awards brought in 225 entries with ten of the teens featured at an awards ceremony for family and friends during Lit Crawl SF.

 Elder Project

-Now in its fourth year and serving multiple sites, the Elder Project brings writing and storytelling workshops to retirement communities across Oakland and San Francisco.
+The Elder Project brings writing and storytelling workshops to retirement communities across Oakland and San Francisco.
 After two months of opening new pathways to self-expression and greater socialization, each class publishes an anthology and performs at a live reading for friends and loved ones.
 The program has even helped several emerging writers to publish their work, perform in local reading series, and even launch careers.

 Lit Cast Live!

 With 164,000 downloads and listeners in over 100 countries, Lit Cast brings select Litquake programming to an enormous, worldwide audience.
 In 2018, through partnerships with local bookstores and arts organizations, Litquake began broadcasting both emerging and award-winning authors on book tours, as well as various special events.